-There are also dialler alarms available that will notify a security company or even the police when the alarm is triggered.
+There are also dialler alarms available that will notify a security company or even the police when the siren is triggered.
 You’ll usually have to pay a monthly fee for such a service and so you’ll need to take that into account.

-Dialler alarms offer great peace of mind if you spend a lot of time far from home as you know someone will always be alerted when your alarm is triggered.
+Dialler alarms offer great peace of mind if you spend a lot of time far from home as you know someone will always be alerted when your siren is triggered.
 They are also a great choice for those who live in more remote, countryside locations.